-- Select (and "bring" with you to the conference) a packet consisting of 15-25 unpublished poems.
+- Select and have readily available throughout the conference a packet consisting of 15 unpublished poems.
 Please plan to come prepared to work on each of those poems in furtherance of better realizing your artistic gifts and aims. - 2.
 Write briefly about 3-5 important influences upon your writing.
 These influences should be widely inclusive: writers, contemporary or past, poets or prose writers, philosophers, scientists, mathematicians, chefs, linguists, etc.